 MetroPlus leases equipment and office space under various operating leases.
-Total rental expense for operating leases was approximately \$11.2 million in 2019 and \$10.3 million in 2018 and included in other than personal services in the accompanying financial statements.
+Total rental expense for operating leases was approximately \$11.2 million in 2019 and \$10.3 million in 2018 and is included in other than personal services.

 The following is a schedule by years of future minimum rental payments required under operating leases that have initial or remaining noncancelable lease terms in excess of one year as of June 30, 2019 (in thousands):